 Let’s go through both in more detail.

-An activity-on-arrow diagram or the arrow diagramming method (ADM) uses arrows to represent the project activities and nodes to depict major milestones or events.
+The arrow diagram method (ADM) uses arrows to represent the project activities and nodes to depict major milestones or events.
+It’s also known as the activity-on-arrow diagram.

 Traditionally, the nodes are drawn as circles.
 The first circle represents the start event and is also called the i-node.
 The other circle represents the finish event and is also called the j-node.

-Between these nodes is the arrow, whose tail represents the start, while its head marks the end of an activity.
+Between the nodes are the arrows, whose tails represent the start, while their heads mark the end of an activity.

 The arrow itself shows the logical relationship between the activities, and the length of the arrow indicates an activity’s duration.

 These dummy activities don’t take part in the sequence and have no duration.
-Instead, they indicate benchmarks that should be honored before moving on to a certain activity.
+Instead, they indicate benchmarks that should be checked off before moving on to a certain activity.

-A great example of the use of the arrow diagramming method is PERT (Program Evaluation and Review Technique), a type of network diagram developed by the US Navy to coordinate defense projects.
+A great example of the use of the arrow diagram method is PERT (Program Evaluation and Review Technique).

-An activity-on-node diagram or the precedence diagramming method (PDM) uses nodes to represent project activities and arrows to reflect the dependencies between tasks.
+The precedence diagram method (PDM) uses nodes to represent project activities and arrows to reflect the dependencies between tasks.
+The PDM is also called the activity-on-node diagram.

 The activity nodes are shown as boxes and linked with arrows.
 The arrows indicate the 4 types of task dependencies: